nikkizol/react-workshop/README.md

     - You need to pass an id of a selected movie from the App to a new component.
     - You need to make another fetch in a new component with that id so you will fetch data for a specific movie.
     - (there are more ways of doing it - be creative think out of the box)
-17. You now have all the must-have features.
+17. Now you have all the must-have features.
 Congratulations!
 If you have time left, be sure to take a look at the nice-to-have features.
 Here are some suggestions as well:
     - Make it looks good.
 Check [Material-UI](https://samueleresca.net/solid-principles-using-typescript/) for styling;
     - For the Favorites make another component - you should have the same logic as for open a specific movie, but instead of open, add to the array, use <code>useState</code> and remember to do it in a Parent component.
     - To keep movie on refresh use <code>useEffect</code> and local storage for this.